 - historical customer relationships;

-- technical expertise;
+- · technical expertise;

 - product quality and performance;

 - total cost of ownership;

 - customer service and support;

 - breadth of product line;

-- · breadth of geographic presence;
+- breadth of geographic presence;

 - · advanced manufacturing capabilities; and

 - after-sales service.

 We believe that we compete favorably with respect to all of the factors listed above, but we cannot assure you that we will continue to do so.
 We believe that our key competitive strengths include our broad product line, the low total cost of ownership of our products, our ability to provide our customers with quick order fulfillment and our technical expertise.
 However, our competitive position varies depending on the market segment and specific product areas within these segments.
 While we have longstanding relationships with a number of semiconductor and other electronic device manufacturers, we also face significant competition from companies that have longstanding relationships with other semiconductor and electronic device manufacturers and, as a result, have been able to have their products specified by those customers for use in manufacturers' fabrication facilities.
-In the markets for our consumable products, we believe that our differentiated membrane and materials management technologies, strong supply chain capabilities that allow us to provide our customers with quick order fulfillment, and technical expertise, which enables us to develop membranes to meet specific customer needs and assist our customers in improving the functionality of our membranes for particular applications, allow us to compete favorably.
+In the markets for our consumable products, we believe that our differentiated membrane and materials management technologies, strong supply chain capabilities that allow us to provide our customers in improving the functionality of our membranes for particular applications, allow us to compete favorably.
 In these markets our competitors compete against us on the basis of price, as well as alternative membrane technology having different functionality, manufacturing capabilities and breadth of geographic presence.